fenago/python-networking-sysadmins/scripting/lab_guides/Lab_11.md

-In this section, we\'re going to learn about the email[]{#id326367321 .indexterm} message format.
+In this section, we\'re going to learn about the email message format.
 Email messages consist of three primary
 components: